HeziPad/Python-Practice/README.md

 Details:

   1. The server shall allow new Water-stations to connect to it.
   2. The server will send to all clients a "keep-alive" request every minute.
   3. Upon receiving "keep-alive" message, each Water-station will send back to the server the following data:
     a.
 ID of the Water-station.
     b.
 Current date and time.
     c.
 Alarm status (0 or 1).
     d.
 Sensor status (0 or 1).
   4. The mentioned data shall be stored in a 'client_status.txt' file in each Water-station.
   5. The database of the server ('data.db') shall be implemented using sqlite3.

+In this implementation:

+  "client.py" - Run this on a Water-station client.
+Make sure arguments are valid (representing an active server).
+  "client_status.txt" - Contains Water-station client status.
+Make sure not to change format of data (i.e. '3 chars,char,char')
+  "server.py" - Run this on (to be) a server.
+Make sure arguments are valid (unused port, path to database is valid).
+  "wateralarm_client.py" - Class used by client.
+  "wateralarm_server.py" - Class used by server.
+Inherits from 'wateralarm_sql.py'
+  "wateralarm_sql.py" - Class used by server.

+Notes:

+  This implementation is rather simple.
+There is NOT enough checks of data integrity NOT all "corners" are covered, since it was written for the purpose of learning only.